 Planning Breast Augmentation Revision

-Although revision breast surgery is infrequent when the breast augmentation is done by a board certified plastic surgeon, many breast augmentation procedures in California are being done by none board certified plastic surgeons.
+Although revision breast surgery is infrequent when the breast augmentation is done by a board certified plastic surgeon, many breast implant revisions procedures in California are being done by none board certified plastic surgeons.
 As such, in our practice, we often see patients who seek breast augmentation revision for breast asymmetry, breast implants that have shifted under the arm pits, or are placed too low on the chest (bottoming out).
 These problems require a more extensive breast surgery that often involves:

 1.)
 Removing the breast implants.

 2.)
 Switching the implants from over the chest muscle to under the chest muscle etc.

 3.)
 Changing the implant size and composition (exchanging saline implants to cohesive silicone gel implants.

 7.)
 Tailoring and reconfiguring the breast pocket to better fit and support the implant.
 This procedure involves resuturing the implant pocket to itself and sometime to the rib cage.
 If the implants are too central, as in the case of symastia, then central pocket suturing and closure is needed.
 If the implants are too low, then lower pocket suturing and closure is performed in order to reconstruct the inframammary crease at a higher position.
 If implants move under the arm pits, then outer pocket suturing and closure is necessary.
 These maneuvers are termed capsulorraphy which means closure of the implant capsule.